ELEC ENG 7057 - Engineering Communication & Critical Thinking

 Weissberg, R & Buker, S 1990 Writing up research, Prentice Hall, Englewood Cliffs.

-Online LearningAn extensive range of resources are available through MyUni.
+Online LearningAn extensive range of resources is available through MyUni.
 Students are expected to check their email and MyUni dailyfor information, announcements, resources and learning tasks.

 Learning & Teaching Activities